-Travel to Syria; How We Did it in 2019
+Travel to Syria; How We Did it

-Pre-2011, Syria used to receive more tourists than the Philippines.
+Pre-2011, Syria used to receive more tourists than in the Philippines.
 Home to so much history, from Crusader Castles to the mausoleum of Saladin, to the old city of Damascus.
 It is beautiful, and despite some of the ancient sites been barbarically ruined by both the civil war, and the presence of ISIS, the vast majority is still there, and mostly intact.
 A small victory at least.

 Since the civil war, since ISIS, since the US, Russia, Turkey, the Kurds and everyone else who had an interested party in the region came face to face, tourism has reduced to almost zero.
 Almost all the hotels, all the restaurants, all the guides all closed down their businesses.
 And understandably so when faced with the awful reality of their once-peaceful country.
 And so 2019 came.
 Is everything perfect in Syria?
 Far from it.
 But the green shoots of tourism are beginning to emerge once more.
 And so I wanted to be part of that.
 I put together an itinerary for Lebanon and Syria, whacked it on my blog, and WOW.
 A LOT of people want to visit Syria, that’s great!
 So we did it.